 4. Liability of obligor.
-Recording of an affidavit of satisfaction under this Act has no effect upon the enforceability of the secured obligation itself.
-If a satisfaction agent executes and records an affidavit of satisfaction even though the secured creditor has not received full payment or performance of the secured obligation, nothing in the Act precludes the secured creditor from enforcing the secured obligation against any person liable for the obligation.
+Recording of an affidavit of satisfaction has no effect upon the enforceability of the secured obligation itself.
+If a satisfaction agent executes and records an affidavit of satisfaction even though the secured creditor has not received full payment or performance of the secured obligation, the Act does not preclude the secured creditor from enforcing the secured obligation against any person liable for the obligation.
 Whether the secured creditor has in fact received full payment or performance of the secured obligation is governed by law other than this Act.
 Likewise, the Act does not preclude the secured creditor from enforcing any other security it may hold to secure payment or performance of the obligation (i.e., security other than the real property described in the security instrument).

-SECTION 307.
+SECTION 306.
 LIABILITY OF SATISFACTION AGENT.

-- (a) Except as otherwise provided in subsection (b), a satisfaction agent that records an affidavit of satisfaction of a security instrument erroneously or with knowledge that the statements contained in the affidavit are false is liable to the secured creditor for any actual damages caused by the recording and reasonable attorney's fees and costs. - (b) A satisfaction agent that records an affidavit of satisfaction of a security instrument erroneously is not liable if the agent properly complied with this [article] and the secured creditor did not respond in a timely manner to the notification pursuant to Section 302(a)(5). - (c) If a satisfaction agent records an affidavit of satisfaction of a security instrument with knowledge that the statements contained in the affidavit are false, this section does not preclude: - (1) a court from awarding punitive damages on account of the conduct; - (2) the secured creditor from proceeding against the satisfaction agent under law of this state other than this [act]; or - (3) the enforcement of any criminal statute prohibiting the conduct.

-1. Liability of satisfaction agent: erroneous affidavit.
-If a satisfaction agent erroneously executes and records an affidavit of satisfaction, the secured creditor may effectively lose the ability to enforce the security instrument as a means to facilitate its collection of the remaining balance of the obligation.
-For example, suppose that ABC Title Company is acting as a satisfaction agent on behalf of Heinsz, who owns Blackacre subject to a recorded mortgage held by First Bank.
-Because it has reasonable grounds to believe that First Bank had received full payment of the mortgage debt, ABC Title Company gives to First Bank a notification of its intention to record an affidavit of satisfaction.
-First Bank files a timely objection, as permitted under Section 302(a)(5)(B), because the secured obligation in fact remains unsatisfied.
-Because a filing clerk at ABC Title Company misfiled the objection, however, ABC Title Company believes that First Bank failed to respond to the notification.
-As a result, after 30 days have passed, ABC Title Company records an affidavit of satisfaction.
-ABC Title Company's affidavit of satisfaction is erroneous, and Section 307(a) would permit First Bank to recover actual damages it suffers as a result of the recording, subject to the usual rules of pleading and proof.
-However, where the satisfaction agent's conduct is merely negligent, the court may not award punitive damages against the satisfaction agent.

-Subsection (b) is intended to make clear that if a satisfaction agent properly gave notification to the secured creditor under Section 302(a), and the secured creditor failed to respond by objecting that the secured obligation remains unsatisfied, a satisfaction agent that has otherwise properly complied with the requirements of this Act is not liable to the secured creditor even if the creditor in fact had not received full payment of the secured obligation.
+(a) A satisfaction agent that records an affidavit of satisfaction of a security instrument erroneously or with knowledge that the statements contained in the affidavit are false is liable to the secured creditor for the actual loss caused by the recording and reasonable

+1 attorney's fees and costs.
+An affidavit is not erroneous if the satisfaction agent gave proper 2 notification to the secured creditor under Section 302(a) and the secured creditor did not respond 3 in a timely manner to the notification pursuant to Section 302(a)(5).
+4 (b) If a satisfaction agent records an affidavit of satisfaction of a security 5 instrument with knowledge that the statements contained in the affidavit are false, subsection (a) 6 does not: 7 (1) preclude a court from awarding punitive damages on account of the 8 conduct; 9 (2) preclude the secured creditor from proceeding against the satisfaction 10 agent under law of this state other than this [act]; or 11 (3) preclude the enforcement of any criminal statute prohibiting the 12 conduct.
+13 Preliminary Comments 14 15 1.
+Liability of satisfaction agent: erroneous affidavit.
+If a satisfaction agent erroneously 16 executes and records an affidavit of satisfaction, the secured creditor may effectively lose the ability to enforce the security instrument as a means to facilitate its collection of the remaining 17 balance of the obligation.
+In such a case, Section 306(a) permits the affected secured creditor to 18 19 recover damages from the satisfaction agent, subject to the usual rules of pleading and proof.
+20 21 The satisfaction agent's recording of an affidavit of satisfaction is not erroneous, however 22 - even if the secured obligation remains unsatisfied - if the satisfaction agent properly gave 23 notification to the secured creditor under Section 302(a) and the secured creditor failed to 24 respond by giving notification to the satisfaction agent that the secured obligation remains unsatisfied.
+25 26 27

 2. Liability of satisfaction agent: knowingly false statements.
 The availability of a self-help satisfaction remedy in Article 3 creates the risk that in some circumstances, a satisfaction agent may execute and record an affidavit of satisfaction with knowledge that the statements contained in that affidavit are false.
+In order to discourage such conduct, section 306(b) clarifies that in appropriate cases, a court may award punitive damages against such a satisfaction agent.

+- 1

-Subsection (a) authorizes the award of actual damages and reasonable attorney's fees in the event of such wrongful conduct by a satisfaction agent.
-In order to further discourage such conduct, subsection (c) clarifies that in appropriate cases, a court may award punitive damages against such a satisfaction agent.
-Section 307(c) also preserves the applicability of other state civil law (such as a statute proscribing unfair or deceptive trade practices) or criminal law (such as perjury) against such conduct.
+- Section 306(b) also preserves the applicability of other state civil law (such as a statute proscribing unfair or deceptive trade practices) or criminal law (such as perjury) against such 2 3

+- conduct.